Skip to content

 Bread is a totally unnatural food source for birds and the salts and preservatives in modern bread have been linked to deformities in their bone development.
 As well as this, uneaten bread is very bad for the environment, causing increased algal growth in lakes and attracting rats.
 If you decide to feed waterfowl, please use good-quality birdseed, tinned sweetcorn or chopped lettuce and vegetables.
 These foods better replicate their natural diet and do not impact the natural environment.

-Should you come across a bird which appears to be injured or sick, the first thing you should do is to try and observe it for a while.
+Should you come across a bird which appears to be injured or sick, the first thing you should do is to observe it for a while.
 Often birds which may appear ill are merely lethargic (they will roost with eyes half open).
-However, if the bird is obviously injured and you are concerned about its wellbeing, you should contact the RSPCA.
-This charity specialises in dealing with injured animals.
-The Parks Trust’s staff are not trained or equipped to deal with wild animals.
-Under no circumstances should you try to handle a bird yourself.
-It is important to remember that mortality is natural and common and animals such as foxes will prey on weak birds, especially in the winter months.
-Our Community Ranger team removes dead animals if found on our land.
+Under no circumstances should you try to handle or interfere with a bird yourself – you may make things worse for the bird and put yourself at risk.
+It is important to remember that mortality is natural and common in wildlife and animals such as foxes will prey on weak birds, especially in the winter months.

 Mute Swans build very large nests, usually right next to a watercourse or open water, in early spring.
 Some of these nests will fail as a result of high levels of disturbance from people or wildlife.
 Experienced swan pairs tend to find more secure nesting sites, such as small islands, but younger pairs may be more vulnerable.
 Each spring we receive many calls from people asking us to defend swan nests.
 We do not have the resources to fence off all vulnerable nests but where we can we install temporary signs to alert the public to the presence of nesting swans.
 The nests of all breeding birds are protected under UK law and it is an offence to deliberately disturb nesting birds.